RomaneGreen/file_analyzer/README.md

-# file_analyzer
+# File_analyzer
-a ruby application that grabs data which entails a file's total word count,paragraph count,amount of sentences + a summary
+A ruby application that grabs data which entails a file's total word count,paragraph count,amount of sentences + a summary

 ### Instructions